uias/Tabman/README.md

 </p>

 #### BarView
-`BarView` is the root view of every bar, and provides the glue for tying all the other distinct areas together.
+`BarView` is the root view of every bar, and provides the glue for meshing all the other functional areas together.
 You can change a few things here, such as background style and animation behaviors.
-This is also the entry point for all other customization.

 ```swift
 bar.background.style = .blur(style: .extraLight)
 bar.animationStyle = .snap
 ```
+*This is also the entry point for all other customization.*

 More: [**BarView Appearance Properties**]()